-The District has published a DICE Screening Tool for use when permitting new diesel engines in Santa Barbara County.
+- 11/15/18: The District’s DICE Screening Tool is available for use when permitting new diesel engines in Santa Barbara County.
 A user guide and a background document for the screening tool are also available.
 More information about the tool can be found on the District’s DICE Health Risk Assessment Screening Tool webpage.

 - 10/4/18: The District’s prioritization score calculation spreadsheet was updated.